A row for the world.

 A Glimpse into the 71-Day Saga

-But I knew I could choose to listen to my doubts, or replace them with something else.
-So I started to tell myself — out loud:
+Every day, doubts and demons rage inside me, shouting at me to go home before it’s too late.
+But I know I can choose to listen to my doubts or replace them with something else.
+So, I start to tell myself — out loud:

 “I can quit, but not today.”